Who is an asylee?

 Under the defensive asylum process, applicants must go through the immigration court system, which faces significant backlogs.
 As of July 2018, there were over 733,000 pending immigration cases and the average wait time for an immigration hearing was 721 days.
 The backlog has been worsening over the past decade as the funding for immigration judges has failed to keep pace with an increasing case load.

-No. Asylum seekers may hire their own counsel if they can afford to do so, but are not provided an attorney by the government, as criminal defendants are.
+No. Asylum seekers may hire their own attorney if they can afford to do so, but are not provided an attorney by the government, as criminal defendants are.
 Some attorneys offer pro bono services to asylum seekers and UACs in immigration proceedings.

 Chances of obtaining asylum are statistically five times higher if the applicant has an attorney.
 In FY 2017, 90 percent of applicants without an attorney were denied, while almost half of those with representation were successful in receiving asylum.

 How many people are granted asylum?

 Nearly 20,500 individuals in FY 2016.
 In fiscal year (FY) 2016, the most recent year for which data are available, 20,455 individuals were granted asylum, which is about 28 percent out of the 73,081 cases.
 Approval rates varied by immigration court from about 10 percent to 80 percent.